kurron/ansible-role-logfaces/README.md

 Role Name
 =========

-Installation of tools than any self-respecting JVM developer loves and needs.
+Installation of client and server of the [logFaces](http://www.moonlit-software.com/) distributed logging aggregator.

 Requirements
 ------------